bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/payment_processing.md

-The PaymentRequest message returned may include private information, such as Charlie's mailing address, but the wallet must be able to access it without using prior authentication, such as HTTP cookies, so a publicly-accessible HTTPS URL with a guess-resistant part is typically used.
+The PaymentRequest message returned may include private information, such as Charlie's mailing address, but the wallet must be able to access it without using prior authentication, such as HTTP cookies, so a publicly accessible HTTPS URL with a guess-resistant part is typically used.
 The unique public key created for the payment request can be used to create a unique identifier.
 This is why, in the example URI above, the PaymentRequest